awslabs/aws-athena-query-federation/athena-example/README.md

 ### Step 1: Create your Cloud9 Instance

 1. Open the AWS Console and navigate to the [Cloud9 Service or Click Here](https://console.aws.amazon.com/cloud9/)
-2. Click 'Create Environment' and follow the steps to create a new instance using a new EC2 Instance (we recommeded m4.large) running Amazon Linux.
+2. Click 'Create Environment' and follow the steps to create a new instance using a new EC2 Instance (we recommend m4.large) running Amazon Linux.

 ### Step 2: Download The SDK + Connectors